 One card that comes with an excellent balance transfer offer is the Discover it® Balance Transfer.
 This card is a popular option because it comes with an introductory 0% APR period available on balance transfers – at 18 months (then ongoing 13.49% - 24.49% Variable APR).
 If you have a big balance to pay off, having that time to pay down your debt could truly benefit you.

-Another perk – the Discover it® Balance Transfer card offers a rewards program that makes it easy to earn 1% unlimited cash back automatically on all purchases and up to 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum each time you activate.
+Another perk – the Discover it® Balance Transfer card offers a rewards program that makes it easy to earn 1% unlimited cash back automatically on all purchases and up to 5% cash back at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
 Here are some additional details: